weiword/guide/legal/terms/index.md

 If there are links to other websites, they’re just for your convenience. weiword isn’t connected to or responsible for what’s on those sites.
 !!!
 ===
+!!!danger
+If you don't agree with these terms, please don't use this website.
+!!!